5 -- Unbolt the Front Cover Plate, so that you can remove the Lube Lines going to the Clutch Bearing Quill that supports that end of the Crankshaft.

 Some were made with the 2.0015 to 2.002" Diameter all the way to the End.

-In Fact, We like the 2.0015 to 2.002 Shaft Diameter all the way to the End,
+We like 2.0015 to 2.002 Shaft Diameter all the way to the End,

-as it is Better to Fit our Nylon Timing Hub on to.
+as it is Better to Fit Our Nylon Timing-Hub on to.

 --- If you are going to use the Old Aluminum Timing Disk,